jundalisay/sp/content/en/research/indian/gospel/chapter-04b.md

 But this grace descends upon him only after he has prayed to God with intense yearning of heart and practised spiritual discipline.
 The mother feels compassion for her child when she sees him running about breathlessly.
 She has been hiding herself; now she appears before the child."
 {{< /l >}}

+{{< r a="M" >}}
-"But why should God make us run about?" thought M
+(thinking) But why should God make us run about?
+{{< /r >}}

-Immediately Sri Ramakrishna said: "It is His will that we should run about a little.
+Immediately Sri Ramakrishna said:

+It is His will that we should run about a little.
 Then it is great fun.
 God has created the world in play, as it were.
 This is called Mahamaya, the Great Illusion.
 Therefore one must take refuge in the Divine Mother, the Cosmic Power Itself.

 It is She who has bound us with the shackles of illusion.
 The realization of God is possible only when those shackles are severed."